UniversalDependencies/docs/_en-overview/specific-syntax.md

 goeswith(priced, over)
 ~~~

-The other two relations, `mwe` and `compound`, are more interesting.
-The main difference between them is that `mwe` applies between function words and other function words or lexical words, while `compound` applies only between lexical words.
+The other two relations, `fixed` and `compound`, are more interesting.
+The main difference between them is that `fixed` applies between function words and other function words or lexical words, while `compound` applies only between lexical words.

-The `mwe` relation is used sparingly.
+The `fixed` relation is used sparingly.
 In general, the relation is used in grammaticalized uses of two or more function words together, often giving rise to noncompositional meaning.
-Since words joined by the `mwe` relation often have equal claim to the status of head, any such construction is, by convention, head-initial.
+Since words joined by the `fixed` relation often have equal claim to the status of head, any such construction is, by convention, head-initial.

 ~~~sdparse
 How come no one bothers to ask any questions in this section ?